-Although we still have a couple of horses, now our time is taken up by dogs – feeding dogs, training dogs, whelping dogs, competing with dogs and, of course, pooper-scooping!
+Although we still have a couple of horses, now our time is taken up by dogs – breeding, training, competing and, of course, loving these dogs!

 This is a life-long passion for me: starting in 4-H as a kid and continuing through various breeds, including Irish Setters, Golden Retrievers, Doberman, German Shepherds and a Dane.
 I’ve trained and/or competed in field work, obedience, rally, tracking, bench shows, Schutzhund and (way back when) in junior showmanship.

 Then I discovered Labs and I’ve been hooked for nearly 30 years!
 I love watching their eyes light up when they get their first bird.
 It’s as if they’re saying, “THIS is what I was born to do!”

 And I love showing off what my dogs can do.
 If you ever feel like asking about my favorite stories, sit down and get comfortable because I can “talk dog” for hours.
 Whether it’s about the poison bird water triple in Missouri or the dove hunt in my backyard, or following Chip as he worked his way through a TDX track or putting the first points on a show dog.